yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/ldap_overview.md

 #### Insert a SAML token

 You can extend the authentication to downstream web services, if required.
-After the end user is successfully authenticated and the attibutes retrieved, API Gateway adds a SAML authentication assertion to the response message for the web services to consume.
+After the end user is successfully authenticated and the attributes retrieved, API Gateway adds a SAML authentication assertion to the response message for the web services to consume.

 1. Open the **Authentication** category in the palette, and drag an **Insert SAML Authentication Assertion** filter onto the policy canvas.
 2. On the **Assertion details** tab, select any issuer on the **Issuer Name** list, and set the expiry date for the SAML authentication assertion.